 Blockchain set to disrupt traditional betting market in way that Betfair failed.

 Blockchain will disrupt the traditional betting market, in a way that Betfair promised to, but failed.
-The early pioneers in the space are companies such as Predictious, FairlayDev, BetMoose, Gnosis, Augur, Truthcoin and Bitcoin Hivemind.
+The early pioneers in the space are companies such as Peerplay (Bookie), Predictious, FairlayDev, BetMoose, Gnosis, Augur, Truthcoin and Bitcoin Hivemind.
 Most of these companies will not survive longer than two to three years, but they will lay the groundwork for what will be the most significant techtonic shift in the field of person to person betting.
 Broader market acceptance of the notion of a blockchain-enabled, decentralized betting market is likely to take as much as 10 years,

 Betfair failed to disrupt the traditional betting space for a number of reasons.
 Its founders were greedy; they went for a big flotation.

 They diluted the core offering of the betting exchange, embracing online poker and casinos.
 A declining share price forced them to shore up gaps in the betting exchange model, through embracing the traditional bookmaker model, the very thing that they had set out to destroy.
 Finally, in the biggest irony of all,

 they agreed to sell the company to a traditional bookmaker.
 Hold the dream.